Weebly DNS Error While Publishing – Troubleshooting Guide

 Domain registration must always be valid.
 You can’t publish a site if your domain expired last week.
 Regularly check the registration status through your domain registrar.
 Most provide handy dashboards for tracking this info.

 Verify your expiration date.
 It’s easy to forget, especially if you have multiple domains.
 Make sure your auto-renew settings are in place.
-This saves you from sudden lapses in your domain’s registration.
+This will prevent sudden lapses in your domain’s registration.

 Also, be aware of your registrar’s policies.
 Some companies send reminders, while others may not.
 Keeping your contact info updated ensures you get alerts when critical changes happen.

-In every step of this process, remember that Auto Page Rank provides ongoing monitoring.
+Remember that Auto Page Rank provides ongoing monitoring at every step of this process.
 Get alerts about your site’s performance, including DNS issues.
 This means you can act quickly and avoid any downtime.

 For tips on securing domain registrations, check out GoDaddy’s guide.